 Guaranteed Professional Program Admissions

-The College of Education's Guaranteed Professional Program Admissions (GPPA) offers all UIC undergraduate students the opportunity to guarantee admission to one of the Master of Education programs.
-This is a great option for undergraduates in the College's BA Human Development and Learning and BA Urban Education - Elementary Education programs to pursue specific career paths.
-The GPPA also opens a path toward careers as a reading and literacy teacher, special educator, science educator and educational researcher for all students across UIC.
+The College of Education's Guaranteed Professional Program Admissions (GPPA) offers incoming first-year UIC undergraduate students the opportunity to guarantee admission into one of select Master of Education programs.
+This is a great option for undergraduates in the College's BA Human Development and Learning and BA Urban Education - Elementary Education programs to pursue specific career paths and opens a path toward careers as a reading and literacy teacher, special educator, science educator and educational researcher for students across UIC.

 The following Master of Education programs offer guaranteed admission for students who meet specific qualifications: